-At the age of sixteen William fought with his father at the Battle of Brémule against Louis in August 1119, a decisive victory for Henry.
-His cousin and rival claimant to Normandy, the eighteen year old William Clito, the son of his father's older brother, Robert Curthose, had ridden as a new knight amongst King Louis's guard in the battle, and barely escaped capture.
-The next day, William, in a familial and kindly gesture, returned his cousin's horse, lost in the battle along with its valuable acoutrements.
+At the age of sixteen, William fought with his father at the Battle of Brémule against Louis in August 1119, a decisive victory for Henry.
+His cousin and rival claimant to Normandy, the eighteen year old William Clito, the son of his father's older brother, Robert Curthose, had ridden as a new knight amongst King Louis's guard in the battle and barely escaped capture.
+The next day, William, in a familial and kindly gesture, returned his cousin's horse, lost in the battle along with its valuable accoutrements.
 Louis eventually accepted the offer of William's homage in 1120, and he performed the act of homage to Louis VI in the summer of 1120.

-William met his premature death in the tradgedy White Ship tragedy of 25 November 1120.
-The Prince and his companions, were returning to England from Barfleur in Normandy in the White Ship, the swiftest vessel in the royal fleet.
-After drinking on the shore until after dark and providing the crew with drink in abundance, William and his retinue, which included illegitimate half brother Richard of Lincoln and his illegitimate sister, Matilda FitzRoy, Countess of Perche, boarded the White Ship and set sail.
-The ship's captain, Thomas FitzStephen, was ordered by the revelers to overtake the king's ship which had already set sail, confident they could overtake the king in the swiftest ship in the royal fleet.
-In the middle of the night the helmsman, being the worse for drink, crashed the ship's port side into a rock in the bay.
+William met his premature death in the tragedy White Ship on 25 November 1120.
+The Prince and his companions were returning to England from Barfleur in Normandy in the White Ship, the swiftest vessel in the royal fleet.
+After drinking on the shore until after dark and providing the crew with drink in abundance, William and his retinue, which included his illegitimate half brother Richard of Lincoln and his illegitimate sister, Matilda FitzRoy, Countess of Perche, boarded the White Ship and set sail.
+The ship's captain, Thomas FitzStephen, was ordered by the revellers to overtake the king's ship which had already set sail, confident they could overtake the king in the swiftest ship in the royal fleet.
+In the middle of the night the helmsman, being the worse for the drink, crashed the ship's port side into a rock in the bay.

-Henry I deeply grieved the loss of his son and appointed his daughter Matilda 'the Empress' as the new heir to England, which eventually led to Civil War in England.
-William's wife Matilda had fortunately travelled on another ship at the time of the wreck, and survived him.
+Henry I, deeply grieved the loss of his son and appointed his daughter Matilda 'the Empress' as the new heir to England, which eventually led to Civil War in England.
+William's wife Matilda had fortunately travelled on another ship at the time of the wreck and survived him.
 She remained at Henry's court and was treated as one of the king's daughters, until returning to her native Anjou.
-She later become a nun and eventually, Abbess of Fontevrault.
+She later becomes a nun and eventually, Abbess of Fontevrault.